 In 2020, a change was made for Colorado landlords regarding what was previously known as Section 8 Housing.
-Section 8 Housing, now more accurately referred to as Government Subsidized Housing, cannot be used as a reason to deny tenant applications.
+Section 8 Housing, now more accurately referred to as Government Subsidized Housing, may no longer be used as a reason to deny a tenant application.

 The bill introducing this change (HB20-1332) establishes a tenant’s source of income as a protected status.
-Well known protected statuses are race, religion, number of children, etc. For more information on protected status, follow this link, You cannot legally discriminate against an applicant or tenant based on any protected status.
+Other protected status include federally protected classes such as race and religion.
+For more information on protected status, follow this link.
+A landlord may not legally discriminate against an applicant or tenant based on any protected status.
 This new law has added 'source of income' to the list of protected status categories.

 IN THE PAST: If a tenant’s source of income was displeasing or in the landlord’s eyes inadequate, it could legally be used as a reason for denial of a tenant’s application.

 NOW, UNDER HB20-1332: No source of income may be used as a reason to deny tenant applications, including Government Subsidized Housing (previously known as Section 8) as well as payment received on a tenant’s behalf.

 Definition of source of income: any source of money directly, indirectly, or on behalf of a person; includes any income from any lawful profession or from any government or private assistance, grant, or loan program.

 Individual landlords managing their own property with 3 or fewer units.

 Landlords with 5 or fewer units are exempt for single family units.